johnman3032/simple-lora-dreambooth-trainer/README.md

 on something like anime images.
 Just use the LoRA with an anime model later on.

+For Dreambooth model training, remember to keep your "output-path" folder empty, because you will have to convert the Diffusers-type model over to a Safetensors-type model.
+This is quite easy, you just have to run "diffusers_to_safetensors_converter.bat", and the output model will be saved in "converted-model-path".

 ### BATCH SIZE
 How many images to train per step.
 When you have a lot of VRAM left, it may seem like a good idea to train 2, 4, or even more images per step,